Voting in elections

 Instead of voting at your designated polling station on the day of poll, you can apply for someone to vote on your behalf as a proxy.
 You can apply for a proxy vote for a particular election, or a longer period under certain conditions and if it is attested by a relevant person.

 How do I apply for a proxy vote?

-In order to vote by proxy you need to complete a proxy vote application form.
+In order to vote by proxy for a specific election you need to complete a proxy vote application form.